Skip to content

 Parameters:

-target states for the initial states passed to optimize.
+Shape = (s, n, 1) or (s, n, n).
+Target states for the initial states passed to optimize.
 If performing master-equation optimization, the target states should be passed as a list of density matrices.

 Weight for this cost function relative to other cost functions.